phosphor-icons/vue/README.md

+> [!IMPORTANT]
-> **ATTENTION:** As part of a major update, we will be replacing the existing `phosphor-vue` package with `@phosphor-icons/vue`.
+> As part of a major update, we will be replacing the existing `phosphor-vue` package with `@phosphor-icons/vue`.
 We recommend using this new version, as it has improved performance and significantly smaller bundle size.
 No APIs have been changed, so drop-in replacement should be straightforward.
 The legacy package will continue to recieve maintenance, but will not be updated with new icons upstream.
 [Take me to the legacy version ➜](https://github.com/phosphor-icons/vue/tree/vue2)

 <img src="/meta/phosphor-mark-tight-yellow.png" width="128" align="right" />